A guide to Thanksgiving travel after the government shutdown

 If you’re traveling with gifts, Jacobson suggests wrapping them at your destination because TSA agents may need to open them.

-When deciding which clothes and shoes to pack, Belanger says to check the “feels like” temperature for a better sense of the weather, especially if you’re not used to the cold.
+When deciding which clothes and shoes to pack, James Belanger, vice president of meteorology at the Weather Company, said to check the “feels like” temperature for a better sense of the weather, especially for those not used to the cold.

-And don't forget a REAL ID is required to fly within the U.S., or you'll need to bring another accepted form of ID, like a passport or military ID.
+And don't forget a REAL ID is required to fly within the U.S., or bring another accepted form of ID, like a passport or military ID.

 People with iPhones can now also add their U.S. passport details to Apple Wallet, which can be scanned at participating airports if travelers don’t have a REAL ID.
 More than a dozen states already accept some form of a mobile ID at airport checkpoints, and travelers can go to the TSA website for more details.